noew/nurp6015fall15/README.md

 - [ Lander 14, 15 ]
 - Swirl course: Exploratory Data Analysis, only GGPlot2 parts 1 and 2

+Classical theory of inference using the "normal model", vs. randomization-based inference using permutation testing and simulation methods.
+Inference for proportions.
+Lab: Simulation study on full population data.

 #### Week 6: Comparing two means.
 Introduction to linear regression.

 - Diez et al. 4.1, 4.2, 4.3, 4.5, 5.1, 5.2
 - Gelman & Hill 3.1
 - [ Lander 15, 16 ]
+- Open a free Github account before class!

+Comparing the mean of two groups using regression analysis.
+Why this is equivalent to t-tests.
+Lab: Using RMarkdown files.
+Keeping track of changes using Git.

 #### Week 7: Inference for regression.
 Multivariate regression.